Choosing an eCommerce platform for your business isn’t a decision to be taken lightly.

 But what makes Shopify such an excellent fit for these kinds of businesses?

 With the RESTful interface, strategically implemented JSON resources, OAuth 2 for authentication, and a Python SDK, Shopify’s API is as straightforward as it gets.
+Developers will find it as easy to work in as a marketer.

 Smaller businesses with less extravagant needs will enjoy the solid codebase layout foundation that can work alongside future integrations.